Abdelrahman-Ahmed-Samir/SignlanguageChatbot/README.md

-├── create_dataset.py       # Script to create a dataset and save it to a pickle file ├── inference.py            # Inference script to test sign language recognition without chatbot ├── inference_with_chatbot.py # Inference script to test sign recognition with chatbot interaction
+├── create_dataset.py       # Script to create a dataset and save it to a pickle file ├── inference.py            # Inference script to test sign language recognition without chatbot ├── inference_with_chatbot.py # Inference script to test sign recognition with chatbot interaction ├── Train_Model.py # Train script to train the model on sign language dataset for recognition
 ```
 ## Key Files